 - The so-called trust funds for Social Security and Medicare do not provide any security because the politicians have taken all of the money out of them and put in notes (which are IOU’s of the Federal Government).
 The problem with these notes is the fact that the

-- U.S. Government is $20 trillion in debt and is running deficits of $500–600 billion.
+- U.S. Government is $23 trillion in debt and is running annual deficits of over $1 trillion.
 Therefore, in order for the government to get money out of the trusts, the government would have to redeem the notes but it has no money and the only way to get the money is to borrow more.

 - The U.S. Government backing for the FAST under the Plan for America in accord with the contract is to guarantee the FAST bonds with the “full faith and credit” of the U.S. Government.